-Welcome to CaddyBytes' coverage of the Sony Open in Hawaii, the PGA Tour's first full-field event of the calendar year and Hawaii's longest-running professional golf tournament.
-Established in 1965, this prestigious event marks the beginning of the PGA Tour's annual Hawaiian swing and has become a cherished tradition in professional golf.
+Welcome to CaddyBytes’ coverage of the Sony Open in Hawaii, the PGA Tour’s first full-field event of the season and Hawaii’s longest-running professional golf tournament.
+Played at the historic Waialae Country Club since 1965, the Sony Open marks the start of the PGA Tour’s Hawaiian swing and blends world-class competition with the spirit of Aloha.

 Sony Open in Hawaii